Digital insights firm Contentsquare buys Israel's Clicktale

 Research and development will be integrated and expanded with teams working in Paris and Tel Aviv.
 The combined company has more than 550 employees.

 Contentsquare, with headquarters in New York and Paris, has raised $120 million in the last three years from Eurazeo, Canaan, Highland Europe and H14.
-Clicktale has raised $90 million and its investors, including investment firm KKR , will become investors in Contentsquare.
-(Reporting by Tova Cohen; Editing by Steven Scheer)
+Clicktale has raised $90 million and its investors, including investment firm KKR, will become investors in Contentsquare.